North Carolina program

 City-Wide Homebuyer Assistance Program

-Amount: The official City of High Point page says the assistance may not exceed $7,500 for a home within High Point city limits.
+Amount: Current City of High Point materials describe assistance up to $7,500 for eligible purchases within High Point city limits outside the Core City area.

-Repayment: The official City of High Point page describes the assistance as a five-year loan at 0% interest forgiven at 20% per year while the home remains the buyer's primary residence.
-Current public city materials do not separately spell out an early-sale or refinance acceleration clause on the main city-wide summary page.
+Repayment: Current High Point materials describe a five-year 0% deferred loan forgiven at 20% per year while the home remains the buyer's primary residence.
+Current public pages do not fully spell out the acceleration language for early sale, refinance, or non-occupancy, so public copy should avoid over-claiming the exact trigger clause.

 Risk checks preview